Australia's quality and legislative frameworks in higher education enhance and the quality and reputation of our higher education sector.

 International education legislation

-All institutions wanting to deliver courses to international students in Australia must be registered with the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS), and meet special registration conditions.
+- All institutions wanting to deliver courses to international students in Australia must be registered and meet special registration conditions.

 The Higher Education Standards Panel

 The Higher Education Standards Panel is a legislative advisory body that: